avafinger/orangepi-6-plus-experiments/README.md

 ## MIPI Camera OV13855

+Orange Pi 6 Plus has two MIPI-CSI camera interfaces, cam1 and cam2 and can be used at the same time.

 The ov13855 sensor is capable of 4224x3136@30fps but for some reason i was able to grab only 1920x1080@30fps, maybe an updated firmware or if the source code is released we can improve things here.